sasualx/AlexanGPT2/README.md

 * Finally, we settled on using GPT-2 as it was able to capture the structure of lyrics in the output.
 * Both Huggingface Transformers library and OpenAI's implementation were attempted.

+## Examples
+Few examples of generated lyrics from given prompts are shown below.